AmericanMedicalAssociation/ama-style-guide-2/.github/CONTRIBUTING.md

 ## Submitting work for review
 When you have finished development work on a ticket:

-1. In Jira, change the ticket status from In Progress to Development Complete.
+1. In JIRA, change the ticket status from `In Progress` to `Development Complete`.
 1. Submit your PR to Github.
 1. Make sure that under "Assignees" you have assigned yourself to the PR.
-1. Add the label "Ready for Review" so others know they can begin reviewing.
+1. Add the label `ready for review` so others know they can begin reviewing.
-1. Update the Jira ticket with a link to the PR
+1. Update the JIRA ticket with a link to the PR
-1. If an open PR comes back with questions or requested changes, make sure the Jira ticket is moved back to In Progress while you resume work on the issue.
+1. If an open PR comes back with questions or requested changes, make sure the JIRA ticket is moved back to In Progress while you resume work on the issue.
-1. When you are done making changes, add the ready for review label to the PR again and ping the original reviewer to let him/her know that your PR has been updated.
+1. When you are done making changes, add the `ready for review` label to the PR again and ping the original reviewer to let him/her know that your PR has been updated.

 ## Reviewing a PR
 1. In Github
     - remove the `ready for review` label
     - add the `in review` label
     - assign yourself to the PR as a reviewer
-2. Announce in the relevant Slack channel that you are doing review of the PR.
+2. Announce in the relevant Slack channel (#project-styleguide) that you are doing review of the PR.
 3. Checkout the branch.
 4. Review for code quality and test functionality:
     - Functionality: build your local environment.
 Check for expected behavior.
 The developer should have left some instructions for testing; follow these.